 McICA separates the treatment of cloud structure and variability from radiative transfer parameterization, leaving the task of describing complex cloud structure and variability up to subcolumn sampling schemes.
 In principle, arbitrarily complex cloud geometries and condensate distributions can be generated by incorporating more sophisticated subcolumn schemes.
 However, the subcolumn schemes currently used in most GCMs make many of the same simplifications used by earlier models, including maximum-random overlap and homogeneous cloud properties (e.g. Neale et al., 2010a, 2010b).
 Improved subcolumn schemes are needed to take full advantage of the flexibility offered by McICA.

 Unresolved cloud structure and condensate variability is important not only for calculations of radiative fluxes, but also for cloud diagnostics commonly used for evaluation of model cloud properties themselves.
 Satellite instrument simulators such as those provided by the CFMIP Observational Simulator Package (COSP; Bodas-Salcedo et al., 2011) are often used to remove ambiguities in model evaluation studies that arise from uncertainties and limitations in satellite retrievals of cloud properties by producing psuedo-observations from the model state that are more directly comparable to the satellite observations (e.g. Klein and Jakob, 1999; Webb et al., 2001; Zhang et al., 2005, 2010; Kay et al., 2012; Klein et al., 2013).
 A key first step in simulating satellite observations from GCM cloud properties is accounting for the mismatch in resolved scales between the satellite pixel and model resolution by downscaling the gridbox mean cloud properties.
 This is done in COSP by stochastically generating subcolumns consistent with an overlap assumption to account for correlations in overlapping cloudy layers in the same manner as described for McICA above.
 However, the current implementation of COSP allows for only the simple maximum, random, or maximum-random overlap, and treats subcolumn clouds and precipitation as homogeneous.
+Furthermore, while the subcolumn treatent in COSP is intended to account for the mismatch in resolved scales between satellite pixel and model resolutions, a specific spatial scale in terms of the number of subcolumns chosen is not defined within the COSP subcolumn treatment.
+This will need to be defined because any treatment of variability must be connected to an explicit scale.
+Previous studies have also shown that overlap statistics are dependent on resolution (e.g., Mace and Benson-Troth 2002), and so the treatment of overlap within COSP and the radiative transfer code should be consistent with the scale implied by the number of subcolumns..

 To the extent that the simulated satellite-observables are sensitive to these assumptions, failing to accurately characterize the subgrid cloud structure and condensate variability potentially introduces ambiguities into satellite-model comparisons.
 This problem deserves a closer look to build confidence in conclusions derived from these evaluation efforts.
 A strategy for assessing these sensitivities and for improving the representation of subgrid scale cloud and precipitation overlap and variability is presented in the following sections.

-3 Proposed work
+3 Preliminary work

 3.1 Sensitivity of simulated satellite-observable cloud diagnostics to unresolved clouds and precipitation

 A straightforward analysis method is used to evaluate the sensitivity of COSP diagnostics to assumptions about subgrid-scale cloud and precipitation overlap and variability.
 The subcolumn sampling scheme within the COSP code can be bypassed by providing fields with resolved clouds and precipitation.
 Assumptions about variability and overlap can then be mimicked by modifying the resolved fields used as input to the simulators, and the differences in the outputs can be taken to represent sensitivities to the modeled assumptions.